ionic-team/capacitor-site/pages/blog/how-capacitor-works.md

 authorUrl: https://twitter.com/maxlynch
 ---

-Capacitor is a cross-platform native runtime for web apps, or hybrid apps, if you prefer.
-That's quite a mouthful, what does that mean exactly?
+Capacitor is a cross-platform native runtime for Web Native apps.

-At a high level, that means Capacitor takes a typical browser-based web app, and then packages it up to run on iOS, Android, and PWA with access to native platform features and OS-level controls.
+At a high level, that means Capacitor takes a modern web app, and then packages it up to run on iOS, Android, and PWA with access to native platform features and OS-level controls.

 Capacitor then acts as the _runtime_ facilitating communication between the web app and the underlying OS.